pyne/scipy2012/abstract.rst

 against their licenses and is likely illegal.

 Redistribution concerns are not limited to source code.
-Basic nuclear data, while fundamentally un-copywritable under Western jurisprudence, is also often considered sensitive and subject to export control laws.
+Basic nuclear data, while fundamentally un-copywritable under Western jurisprudence, also be considered sensitive and subject to export control laws.
 Moreover, such data is typically required for all levels of science and engineering tasks.
 To alleviate the data burden of the individual user, PyNE has developed a three-tier strategy.
 If allowed (with written permission) data will be